tektrans/wordpress-extended/README.md

 ## How to use it
 See https://hub.docker.com/_/wordpress

-## Additional extensions included on this container image
+## Additional modules/extensions included on this container image
-We add these PHP extensions to official WordPress container image:
+We add some Apache2 module and PHP extensions on this container image.

+Additional Apache2 module:
+* libapache2-mod-security2

+Additional PHP extensions:
 * ftp
 * memcache
 * memcached